 Frequent Questions about the U.S. EPA Excess Food Opportunities Map

 The U.S. EPA Excess Food Opportunities Map supports nationwide diversion of excess food from landfills through the identification and display of establishment-specific information about potential generators and recipients of excess food.
 Through analysis of the data presented in the map, users may be able to identify infrastructure gaps, assess the feasibility of developing new recipient facilities and identify alternatives to landfill disposal.
-If your question is not answered below, please contact SMMFood@epa.gov.
+If this webpage does not answer your question, please contact SMMFood@epa.gov.

 On this page: